Hydrodynamic Behavior of Non-spherical Particles in Confined Vertical Flows: A Resolved CFD-DEM Study: Results and Discussion

-Across all velocities, both small spheres and small PMNs maintain narrow, peaked distributions, whereas pronounced differences between spherical and non-spherical particles emerge for the larger size class.
+Across all velocities, small spheres and small PMNs maintain narrow, peaked distributions, whereas pronounced differences between spherical and non-spherical particles emerge for the larger size class.
 Large spherical particles exhibit a monotonic broadening of the drag distribution with increasing velocity, consistent with wake unsteadiness modified by confinement.
 For large PMNs, drag variability is further amplified by orientation-dependent forcing, which introduces an additional source of intermittency beyond wake dynamics alone.
 At \(1.0u_t\), large PMNs experience irregular translational and rotational motion, including intermittent settling, wall-proximity events, and re-entrainment, leading to strong drag fluctuations.
 Flow-field visualizations in~\Cref{fig:fig11}g reveal complex three-dimensional wake structures with multiple separation points arising from the non-convex particle morphology.
-Particle trajectory snapshots (see~\Cref{fig:fig13}) confirm irregular lateral motion and variable angular velocity with intermittent wall-proximity events at low velocities.
-At higher velocities, increased angular velocity promotes more rapid reorientation and sustained transport upward through a more uniform mean flow.
-Although wake structures become less visually distinct due to rapid convection and confinement, orientation-induced variations in projected area persist, giving rise to intermittent high-drag events and the extended tails observed in~\Cref{fig:fig12}d.
+Particle trajectory snapshots (see~\Cref{fig:fig13}) confirm irregular lateral motion and variable angular velocity with intermittent wall-proximity events at low velocities, indicative of short-lived radial excursions.
+At higher velocities, increased angular velocity promotes more rapid reorientation and sustained transport upward through a more uniform mean flow, suppressing large radial excursions while promoting more persistent near-wall localization.